Jump to the Content

 Sample NPV+ Analyses

 NPV+ was developed with the support of then Maryland Governor Martin O’Malley, the cooperation of Maryland agency staff, and the financial support of the Rockefeller Foundation.
-NPV+ was used to analyze four types of spending decisions routinely made by the state of Maryland: vehicles, weatherization, land conservation, and facilities.
+In this initial project, NPV+ was used to analyze four types of spending decisions routinely made by the state of Maryland: vehicles, weatherization, land conservation, and facilities.

 Four Capital Projects Net Present Value Plus infographic